magepages/mpdocs/docs/pre-order/index.md

 ## Notation

-- When you want to remove the extension, you should use composer to run the command: `bin / magento module: uninstall Mageplaza_PreOrder`
+- When you want to remove the extension, you should use composer to run the command: `bin/magento module:uninstall Mageplaza_PreOrder`
 - If you want to delete the extension, you need to delete more `mppo_add_to_cart_label`, `mppo_stock_status_label` and `mppo_delivery_date` attribute in the database
 - Into the database to delete: Access to eav_attribute table.
 In the attribute_code column, you find and delete the attribute `mppo_add_to_cart_label`, `mppo_stock_status_label` and `mppo_delivery_date`